VP Harris looks to show her clout at Summit of the Americas

 One challenge is finding partners in a region where institutions are weak, gang violence is prolific and corruption is rampant.

-It's possible that none of the countries that Harris is tasked with working with will be represented at the summit by its president.
-In recent months, the U.S. has taken a strident tone against El Salvador's President Nayib Bukele, whom it accuses of using his popularity to amass power and ride roughshod over democratic checks and balances.
+None of the countries Harris is to work with will be represented at the summit by its president, according to the list of delegations the White House released Tuesday.
+All three nations are sending their foreign ministers instead.
+And in recent months, the U.S. has taken a strident tone against El Salvador's President Nayib Bukele, whom it accuses of using his popularity to amass power and ride roughshod over democratic checks and balances.

 Meanwhile, Guatemala President Alejandro Giammettei said last month that he would not attend after the U.S. criticized his decision to reappoint an attorney general it alleged was involved in corruption.